bullmoose20/MK-Docs/docs/config/libraries.md

     <div id="library-name" />*Required only when trying to use multiple servers with the same name.*

-    Each library that the user wants Komet to interact with must be documented with a library attribute.
+    Each library that the user wants Kometa to interact with must be documented with a library attribute.

     A library attribute is represented by the mapping name (i.e. `Movies` or `TV Shows`), this must have a unique name that correlates with a library of the same name within the Plex Media Server.